 Biotin supports baby’s healthy growth in utero

 Many prenatal vitamins include biotin to support the normal development of the baby.
-While human, in vivo evidence is still building, animal and in vitro studies have suggested biotin’s importance in the early stages of embryo development:
+While human, in vivo evidence is still building, animal and in vitro studies have suggested biotin’s potential importance in the early stages of embryo development:

 - One animal study found that a particularly large amount of biotin was absorbed into ovarian follicles just before ovulation, possibly in preparation for its need after fertilization.

 - A number of animal studies have found an association between low biotin levels and fetal malformations.

-- An in vitro study of human cells also found that a sufficient level of biotin may be necessary for normal palate formation.
+- An in vitro study of human cells also found that a sufficient level of biotin may be potentially necessary for normal palate formation.

-- On the male side, one in vitro study of frozen sperm found that addition of biotin to the culture medium supported sperm’s motility (ability to move), fertilization rate and early embryonic development.
+- On the male side, one in vitro study of frozen sperm found that addition of biotin to the culture medium may potentially support sperm’s motility (ability to move), fertilization rate and early embryonic development.

 So, it’s important to start taking prenatal vitamins when you are planning to get pregnant or actively trying – i.e., before you know you are pregnant.
-Like folic acid (or folate, which helps baby's brain develop normally), biotin may be important for very early embryonic development, and you may not know that you are pregnant when your developing baby needs biotin the most.
+Like folic acid (or folate, which helps baby's brain develop normally), biotin may be important for very early embryonic development, and you may not know that you are pregnant when your developing baby needs biotin.